h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
 * What tools and techniques do you use debugging JavaScript code?
 * What language constructions do you use for iterating over object properties and array items?
+* Explain destructuring assignment.
 * Explain the difference between mutable and immutable objects.
   * What is an example of an immutable object in JavaScript?
   * What are the pros and cons of immutability?
   * How can you achieve immutability in your own code?
+* What is a pure function?
+What are the side effects of a pure function?
 * Explain the difference between synchronous and asynchronous functions.
 * What is event loop?
   * What is the difference between call stack and task queue?